Can Boeing make pilotless air taxi magic work on big jets? It aims to

 The idea of a pilotless taxi seems scary, but also magical, bringing back some of the wonder that must have held people when human flight was new to the world.

-A video of the fifth generation, two-seater Wisk aircraft showed it hovering and rotating a full circle while at a standstill in the air.
+A video of the fifth-generation, two-seater Wisk aircraft showed it hovering and rotating a full circle while at a standstill in the air.

-The first production sixth generation aircraft is currently under construction at Wisk headquarters in Mountain View, Calif.
-Yutko said first flight will be “soon.”
+The first-production sixth generation aircraft is currently under construction at Wisk headquarters in Mountain View, Calif.
+Yutko said its first flight will be “soon.”

 Making it safe